msconstantino/msconstantino/README.md

 # Constantino
-I'm Muhammed Constantino, a Senior at [Make School](https://github.com/MakeSchool) pursuing a B.S. in Computer Science.
-Since there are usually 50 Muhammed's in any given room, I go by my last name!
-On track for graduation in Summer 2021, I am currently looking for roles as either a Product Manager or Software Engineer in San Francisco.
-During the Summer of 2020 I interned at [Western Digital](https://www.wdc.com) as a Product Line Management Intern, and in high school I interned at a startup call [Courtbuddy](https://www.courtbuddy.com).
-I've lived in the Bay Area since I was 9, originally I’m from Toronto 🇨🇦️.
+I'm Muhammed Constantino, since there are usually 50 Muhammed's in any given room, I go by my last name!
+I'm a Senior pursuing a B.S. in Computer Science, on track for graduation in August 2021, I am currently looking for fulltime roles as either a Product Manager or Front-End Software Engineer in San Francisco.
+This summer I am interning at [Contentstack](https://www.contentstack.com), a startup revolutionizing CMS through its headless model.
+During the Summer of 2020 I interned at [Western Digital](https://www.wdc.com) as a Product Line Management Intern working on their consumer portable SSD line.
+A more detailed work history can be found [here](https://www.linkedin.com/in/msconstantino).
+Originally I’m from Toronto, I've lived in the Bay Area since I was 9.
 Thanks for visiting my GitHub!

 ## My Skills
-🗣️ Fluency in VanillaJS, ReactJS, DJango and Flask<br>
+🗣️ Fluency in JavaScript, Python, PHP, HTML/CSS & SCSS<br>
+💡 Working experience with ReactJS, NextJS, Django, Flask, Wordpress<br>
+👷 Have built and shipped projects using NPM, Node.js, Jest, D3.js, Chart.js, MongoDB, Vercel, Git & MySQL<br>
-🐍️ Mathematical modeling in Python such as the one used for [Lichtman2020](https://lichtman2020.com) election model<br>
+🐍️ Mathematical modeling in Python such as the one used for [erici.us](https://erici.us) election model<br>
 📦️ PM experience from mockup to shipped (both software and physical products)<br>
 🎨️ Mastery in the full AdobeCC Suite<br>
-📱️ Social media management / content creation<br>
 🚀 I constantly look at the bigger picture, and how my team as a whole can reach our goals.

 ## My Passions